DaycareIQ/blog.daycareiq.com/_posts/2016-09-24-New-Features-Galore.md

 published: false
 author: cp
 ---
+Our goal is to make connecting with parents easier and make administrative tasks simpler.
+Here we introduce a bunch of new features!

-There are so many features we can't waste a minute - we better get started!
+There are so many features we can't waste a minute - let's get started!

 ###Program Ratios